 The Care Leavers Foundation also offer small grants to care leavers.

-If you're thinking of postgraduate study, SAAS offers tuition fee loans and living cost loans, but only for some courses.
+If you're thinking of postgraduate study, SAAS offers tuition fee loans and living cost loans for some courses.
 To find out about the support they offer and eligibility criteria, look on the SAAS website.There’s lots of funding to help you, from loans to bursaries.

 How do the student loans people decide how much to give me?

 In Scotland, SAAS checks that you’re studying an eligible course, meet their residence criteria and the amount you get for a tuition fee loan will depend on the amount that your course costs.
 It will also depend if you’re studying a full-time or part-time course.
-The amount of bursary that you get is based on your household income.
-If you’re leaving care you are likely to be able to get the maximum amount.
+The Care Experienced Students Bursary is not income-assessed, but you can find out more about the bursary and the eligibility criteria here.